 Directors and Officers

 SECTION 1.
-Board of Directors.
-The board shall be comprised of the officers of the club who shall be in good standing and who are residents of the United States.
+Board of Directors. .
+The board shall be comprised of the officers of the club and three additional board members selected from the club membersip at-large who shall be in good standing and who are residents of the United States.
 They shall be elected for a period of two-year terms.
-The Treasurer’s term shall begin in odd years from the remaining board to allow for continuity in finances between old and newly seated boards.
-Because of this, one of the early Treasurers for the club may serve for an additional one year term, and then each following Treasurer shall be elected for a two year term.
+The Treasurer’s term and one of the at-large board members shall begin in odd years from the remaining board to allow for continuity in business between old and newly seated boards.
+Because of this, one of the early Treasurers for the club and one of the at-large board members may serve for an additional one-year term, and then each following Treasurer shall be elected for a two-year term or instead serve for only one year as requested.
+The final result is that the entire board will be elected every two years with the exception of the Treasurer and one at-large board member that will be elected on the alternate year.
 There are no term limits for the officers with the exception of the Treasurer.
-Other than the initial 3 year authorized for the Treasurer to set that office on an alternate election schedule from the other officers, the Treasurer will only serve for one 2 year term unless an exception is authorized by a majority vote of members in good standing at the annual meeting.
+Other than the initial three-year authorized for the Treasurer to set that office on an alternate election schedule from the other officers, the Treasurer will only serve for one two-year term unless an exception is authorized by a majority vote of members in good standing at the annual meeting.

 SECTION 2.
 Officers.
 The club’s officers, consisting of the President, Vice President, Secretary and Treasurer, shall serve in their respective capacities both with regard to the club and its meetings and the board and its meetings.